WiseHax/WiseHax/README.md

 I want to become the **first Filipino to make history in cybersecurity**, leading the charge in digital defense and malware research — all while still in **Grade 11**.

-I'm proving that age doesn't matter — dedication, passion, and purpose do.

 ---